-Did you know April is National Garden Month?
-Celebrate the arrival of warmer weather and the first of the spring blooms with a grand tour of the fabulous botanical gardens located within Greater Wilmington and the Brandywine Valley.
+Have you heard?
+We've officially hit National Garden Month, a fan favorite throughout what is referred to as America's Garden Capital.
+Celebrate the arrival of warmer weather and the first sightings of spring blooms throughout our area with a grand tour of fabulous garden attractions.

 Make a full weekend of it, spending the night in Chateau Country, checking out some of Wilmington’s top-rate dining options, and exploring the back roads and byways that connect these Instagram-worthy sites, all within a short drive of one other.

 Start the tour at Rockwood Park, just off I-95 in north Wilmington.
 Though not as well known as some of the area’s other gardens, the 72 acres of grounds surrounding the rural Gothic-style Rockwood Mansion are sublime.
 Unique features include a monkey puzzle tree (an unusual-looking evergreen native to Chile); a ha-ha (a sunken wall used to keep livestock away); and a stone from the Giant’s Causeway, a distinctive hexagonal rock formation along Ireland’s coast.
-And don’t miss the sensory friendly apothecary garden, added in fall 2019.
-Filled with medicinal plants and an amazing water feature, this was the first addition to the gardens since the museum’s dedication in 1976.
+Be sure not to miss the sensory friendly apothecary garden filled with medicinal plants and an amazing water feature.
+The perfect addition to this historic site.

 Since the founding of the DuPont Company on the banks of the Brandywine River in 1802, the du Pont family has had a profound impact on Delaware.
 The family’s strong interest in horticultural preservation is reflected in the next five stops on the tour.

 Hagley Museum & Library, on Route 141, is the site of the original DuPont gunpowder mills.
 Its gardens are as much about function as they are about form.
 The estate, on the banks of the Brandywine River, is home to two very different restored gardens dating back to the 1800s: one that fed the du Pont family and another that fed company workers.
-Alongside the restored gardens lies a pollinator garden, new to the attraction for 2020.
-The beautiful new addition is designed to draw a variety of butterflies and bees.
+Alongside the restored gardens lies a pollinator garden.
+The beautiful addition is designed to draw a variety of butterflies and bees.